Build-Week-Spotify-1/Data-Science/README.md

-# Post Here: The Subreddit Predictor - Data-Science Portion
+# Spotify Song Suggester
-This project is part of Lambda School Build week Feb 2020
+This project is part of Lambda School Build week March 2020

 # Project Objective
-Post here will help you find the subreddit to place your post on reddit.
-The user enters their post and post-here suggests the most approriate for that title using data science techniques.
+The Song Suggester has two functionalities on the DataScience side:

+* Given a song chosen by the user the API will return the 6 most similar songs from a database of over 300.000 songs.
+* Given a song chosen by the user the API will return the least similar song.
+(DS-part ready for deployment)

 # Methods Used
-Natural Language Processing Predictive Modeling

-# Technologies
-* PRAW
+* knn

 # Python 3.7 Libraries
 * Pandas
 * Joblib
 * flask
-* gunicorn
+* Numpy
 * sklearn